fosler2/Card-Games/Cheese.md

 ### Section 5 - Game Finished

 > - (optional) RULE 5a.
 Traditionally, the loser has to take a shot of the weirdest alcoholic drink available.
-For example, cheap cherry-flavored vodka.
+For example, shitty cherry-flavored vodka.
 > - RULE 5b.
 Gather the cards, move the deal to the left, shuffle, and play again!